kubevirt/kubevirt.github.io/_posts/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 And also how the project actually works from an architectural perspective and the ideal environment.
 ![architectural_perspective](/assets/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes/containers_and_vms.png)

+And how is the ideal environment with KubeVirt:
 ![kubevirt_environment](/assets/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes/kubevirt_environment.png)

 A walk through the KubeVirt components is also shown:
-- virt-api-server: The entry point to KubeVirt for all virtualisation related flows and takes care to update the virtualisation related custom resource definition (CRD).
+- virt-api-server: The entry point to KubeVirt for all virtualisation related flows and takes care to update the virtualisation related custom resource definition (CRD)
-- virt-Launcher: A VM is inside a POD launched by Virt-Launcher using Libvirt.
+- virt-Launcher: A VM is inside a POD launched by Virt-Launcher using Libvirt
 ![pod_networking](/assets/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes/pod_networking.png)
 - virt-Controller: Each Object has a corresponding controller
-- virt-Handler: is a Daemonset that acts as a minion communication to Libvirt via socker.
+- virt-Handler: is a Daemonset that acts as a minion communication to Libvirt via socker
-- libvirtd: toolkit to manage virtualization platforms.
+- libvirtd: toolkit to manage virtualization platforms

 In the Video, you will also see a short demo of the project in action where Chand shows how to install KubeVirt and bring up a Virtual Machine in a short time!